TylerJang27/SLogoParser_cs308/doc/API_CHANGES.md

   * Returns the history of variables to be displayed by the controller.
     * public String getVariableString() *[ADDED]* Moved from turtle model after the implementation of the Variable Factory

-  * Returns formalized version of a command, throws exception if the command cannot be found.
-    * public String validateCommand(String command) *[ADDED]*

    *[ADDED]*
 	 Note: The following components to Parser were not originally planned, but were implemented internally